Ethicon Endo-Surgery Stapler

 The following Ethicon surgical staplers were recalled by Johnson & Johnson:

 - Ethicon PROXIMATE HCS Hemorrhoidal Circular Stapler and Accessories 33mm (Product Code: PPH01)

 - Ethicon PROXIMATE PPH Hemorrhoidal Circular Stapler and Accessories 33mm (Product Code: PPH03)

 - Ethicon TRANSTAR Circular Stapler Procedure Set (Product Code: STR10)

-When Ethicon issued its original recall in early August, it stated that the cause of the misfiring was a lubrication process change that began in April 2011.
+When Ethicon issued its original recall, Johnson & Johnson stated that the cause of the misfiring was a lubrication process change that began in April 2011.
 This manufacturing change could lead to problems with the device’s firing.
 In addition, Johnson & Johnson has discontinued the HCS stapler line entirely.